brxck/knights-travail/README.md

-# knights_travail
+# knights-travail

-> This is a solution for the [The Odin Project: Data Structures and Algorithms.](https://www.theodinproject.com/lessons/data-structures-and-algorithms)
+This is a solution for the [The Odin Project: Data Structures and Algorithms.](https://www.theodinproject.com/lessons/data-structures-and-algorithms)

 This project finds the shortest path a knight can take between two squares on a chess board.

 ## Background

 A knight can move to any square on a chess board, given enough turns.
-(It can even make the [Knight's Tour](https://www.wikiwand.com/en/Knight%27s_tour), visiting every square only once.)
+It can even make the [Knight's Tour](https://www.wikiwand.com/en/Knight%27s_tour), visiting every square only once.

 ![Knight's Tour animation](https://upload.wikimedia.org/wikipedia/commons/d/da/Knight%27s_tour_anim_2.gif?1511894259764)

-# Implementation
+## Implementation

 A tree is structure is used to map all possible paths the knight could take.
 The knight's starting position acts as the root of the tree.
 Each node represents a position on the board, which could be arrived at in a single move from the parent node.